-The Assignable Fader is positioned towards the centre of the console, in the optimum listening position, and works in parallel with the currently assigned channel or group fader.
+The Assignable Fader is positioned towards the centre of the console, and allows any fader to be controlled from the optimum listening position.
+It works in parallel with the last fader selected.

 Alternatively, LOCK FADER allows it to be fixed to a specific path.